tjakubiec218/CS1632_Spring2021/deliverables/5/README.md

     $ bash runJPFSolution.sh BeanCounter.macos.jpf
     ```

-    Again, BeanCounterLogicSolution is defect-free, so you should see no failures:
+    BeanCounterLogicSolution is a complete correct implementation, so you should see no failures:

     ```
     JavaPathfinder core system v8.0 (rev 471fa3b7c6a9df330160844e6c2e4ebb4bf06b6c) - (C) 2005-2014 United States Government.
 All rights reserved.